 Maintenance and repair expenses are charged to operations as incurred.
-Costs for major replacements and betterments, which includes HVAC equipment, roofs, parking lots, etc., are capitalized and depreciated over their estimated useful lives.
+Costs for major replacements and betterments, which includes HVAC equipment, roofs, parking lots and other similar items, are capitalized and depreciated over their estimated useful lives.
 Gains and losses are recognized upon disposal or retirement of the related assets and are reflected in earnings.